 I quoted the above from Prof Bart D Ehrman only to show that many people in the ancient world believed God begot sons through consorts.
 This is the only purpose of the above quotation.

-Now, which people is Quran 6:101 is specifically addressing?
+Now, which people are Quran 6:101 specifically addressing?
 Not Jews.
 Not Christians.
-But idolater, pagans.
+But idolaters, pagans.
 The context proves this.
 The context is the verse or verses before and after it.
 Here’s the context: –

 “وَجَعَلُوۡا لِلّٰهِ شُرَكَآءَ الۡجِنَّ وَخَلَقَهُمۡ وَخَرَقُوۡا لَهٗ بَنِيۡنَ وَبَنٰتٍۢ بِغَيۡرِ عِلۡمٍؕ سُبۡحٰنَهٗ وَتَعٰلٰى عَمَّا يَصِفُون